Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Summary and conclusions

 \section{Summary and conclusions}

-Our article proposes computationally efficient methods for estimating high-dimensional copulas with discrete or mixed marginals and large sample sizes.
-The proposed methods work with an unbiased estimate of the likelihood, based on pseudo- or quasi- MC numbers, using correlated and block PM sampling.
-We also propose the VBIL method, which approximates the posterior distribution.
-The empirical results in both the paper and the supplementary material suggest that for high $nJ$: (a) The PM samplers and the VBIL method are appreciably more efficient than data augmentation approaches, which can become computationally infeasible for large $J$ and $n$; (b)~The correlated and block PM samplers are appreciably more efficient than the standard PM sampler; (c)~The block PM samplers perform at least as well as the correlated PM samplers, and sometimes appreciably better; (d)~RQMC is usually better than MC. (d)~The VBIL method is the fastest method, and usually produces good approximations of the posterior.
-However, it is only an approximate method.
-For example, for the well-being dataset, figures~\ref{fig:Kernel-smoothing-density 50 dim well being clayton} and \ref{fig:Kernel-smoothing-density 50 dim well being-1 gumbel mixed} show that the VBIL posterior density estimates are very close to the PM estimates for the 50 dimensional Clayton copula and the 50 dimensional mixed marginal copula, while figure~\ref{fig:Kernel-smoothing-density 50 dim well being-1 gumbel} shows that for the 50 dimensional Gumbel copula the VBIL estimate is somewhat different than the PM estimates.
+Our article proposes several computationally efficient methods for estimating high-dimensional Archimedian copulas, such as Clayton and Gumbel copulas, with discrete or mixed marginals.
+The proposed methods are based on recent advances in Bayesian computation and work with an unbiased estimate of the likelihood.
+The empirical results suggest that for a high $nJ$: (a) The PM and VBIL approaches are appreciably more efficient than the data augmentation approach, which can become computationally infeasible for a large $J$ or $n$; (b)~The correlated and block PM samplers are much more efficient than the standard PM sampler; (c)~The block PM sampler always performs better than the correlated PM sampler; (d)~The VBIL method is the fastest method, and usually produces good approximations of the posterior.

 {S\arabic{equation}} {S\arabic{section}} {S\arabic{proposition}} {S\arabic{assumption}} {S\arabic{lemma}} {S\arabic{algorithm}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{page}}

 \myformat#1{ #1}

 All equations, lemmas, tables, etc in the main paper are referred to as equation (1), lemma 1, table 1, etc, and in this supplement they are referred to as equation (S1), lemma S1 and table S1, etc.